exoplatform/exo-documentation/docs/GettingStarted.rst

 4. If you click the ``Cancel`` button, your changes will be ignored.

-.. note:: Unlike the activity, you can change an attached link/image to your comment.
+.. note:: Unlike activities, you can change an attached link/image to your comment.

            |image144|